ucsd-cse130/wi22/lectures/07-classes.md

      ]
 ```

-It is also useful to bootstrap the serialization for tuples (upto some
+It is also useful to bootstrap the serialization for tuples (up to some
 fixed size) so we can easily write "non-uniform" JSON objects where keys
 are bound to values with different shapes.